-Workspace design is incredibly important.
+Workspace design is incredibly important as this is one of the most vital factors to be consider in laboratory.
 This is doubly true when the work being done is highly technical, potentially hazardous, or requires specialized equipment.
 The space made available to a worker or a technician on lab benches must be clean, easily navigated and close enough to storage and fixtures, so it is not necessary to strain to reach tools and supplies.

 It may not seem like a big deal that an often-used piece of equipment is just a bit too high to reach easily.
 However, it becomes an issue when that equipment has to be retrieved and replaced several times a day.
 Not only does this increase the potential for damage to the equipment, but it also puts the safety of the workers in jeopardy and makes the workbench itself less efficient.